dfrechdev/create-apex-js-app/README.md

 # create-apex-js-app

-## Introduction

 This tool bootstraps a JavaScript app for your APEX application.
-By default, it uses the [apexjs-template-js-lib](https://github.com/dfrechdev/apexjs-template-js-lib) template, which allows you to create your own JavaScript library for APEX and includes a full build process the transforms your source code in the following ways:
+By default, it uses the [apexjs-template-js-lib](https://github.com/dfrechdev/apexjs-template-js-lib) template, which allows you to create your own JavaScript library for APEX and includes a full build process.

+## Benefits of using create-apex-js-app

+By using a standardized way to build your JavaScript code for APEX, you will boost the quality and reusability of your Javascript code.
+In detail, you will benefit from the following possibilities and transformations of your source code during the build process:

 -   all JavaScript code is bundled into one file
 -   all JavaScript code is transpiled to ES5 syntax
+-   language features that are not part of ES5 and cannot be transpiled (eg. Promise, Map, Set, ...) and are use in the code are polyfilled
+-   the target environment (supported browsers) of your build can be set in one place and define the result of the transpilation and polyfills
 -   in development mode, source maps are created inline within the bundle file to ease debugging in the browsers development console
 -   ESLint statically checks the source code with the `eslint:recommended` rule set
 -   CSS files that are imported into the JavaScript source files are extracted with vendor prefixes added into a separate CSS file
 -   all transformed code is minimized and shortened
--   language features that are not part of ES5 and cannot be transpiled (eg. Promise, Map, Set, ...) and are use in the code are polyfilled

 The result of the build process is a JavaScript bundle file, that contains the transpiled source code with the dependencies and required polyfills, as well as a CSS file that includes the code of all imported CSS files.
 The bundled file can be used in APEX and exposes the source code in one library variable to the application.

-All default settings can be changed according to your needs after you have created the app.
+All default settings can be easily changed according to your needs, after you have created your app.

-## Benefits of using create-apex-js-app

-By using a standardized way to build your JavaScript code for APEX, you will boost the quality and reusability of your Javascript code.
-Check out my blog post at []() for a detailed look and full list of advantages.

 ## Before you start